tanishalfelven/raycaster-engine/README.md

 A lightweight, browser based raycasting engine.

 ## Current Features
+ * Line collision code
  * Rendering and detecting walls
- * Moving with WASD
+ * Basic movement

 ## In progress/Features being considered
  * Render variable map heights
  * Support on the fly screen size changes
- * Turning with mouse (FPS controls)
+ * Turning with mouse
+ * Looking up and down with mouse
  * Allow for optional ceilings and floors
+ * Overhaul math library to use typed arrays.
+(Requires research, may or may not be a performance improvement)
- * Texture map walls, floors, ceilings
+ * Texture map walls, floors, ceilings (floors/ceilings are useless without texture mapping OR lighting )
     * Still thinking of how this should work, since walls are defined with only a height.
       * Where should a texture start from?
       * Should textures tile?